Icinga/icinga2/doc/10-icinga-template-library.md

 1. Local execution using the `hpasmcli` command line tool.
 2. Remote SNMP query which invokes the HP Insight Tools on the remote node.

-You can either set or omit `hpasm_hostname` custom attribute and select the corresponding node.
+You can either set or omit `hpasm_hostname` custom variable and select the corresponding node.

 The `hpasm_remote` attribute enables the plugin to execute remote SNMP queries if set to `true`.
 For compatibility reasons this attribute uses `true` as default value, and ensures that specifying the `hpasm_hostname` always enables remote checks.

-Custom attributes passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):
+Custom variables passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):

 Name                    	| Description
 --------------------------------|-----------------------------------------------------------------------